-carry obligations, come together from both policy and implementation perspectives.
-The consultation led to the launch of Government's policy and strategy on broadcasting which meets GIOs in February 2009 ('the GIO Policy').
+The most recent review of must-carry obligations emanates from a consultation that was carried out in 2007.
+The consultation dealt with, amongst other things, the licensing and transmission of the GI TV channels together with the associated must-carry obligations incumbent on pay TV operators.
+It articulated how the two aspects, GIOs and must-carry obligations, come together from both policy and implementation perspectives.
+The consultation led to the launch of Government's policy and strategy on broadcasting which meets GIOs in February 2009 ('the GIO Policy')6.

 The GIO Policy maintains that a must-carry obligation is to remain incumbent on the operator of analogue and digital cable TV networks.
-The same policy argues that must-carry obligations on operators of DTT networks are not necessary when the DSO is completed, citing inefficient use of spectrum as predominant grounds for this direction.
+The same policy argues that must-carry obligations on operators of DTT networks are not necessary when the Digital Switch Over (hereafter 'DSO') is completed, citing inefficient use of spectrum as predominant grounds for this direction7.

 Complementing must-carry are 'must-offer' obligations incumbent on the broadcasters of the GI TV channels, placing an obligation for the channels to be included in the universal service package.
-Must-offer obligations require the broadcasters of these channels to offer their content, free of charge, to the operators of those TV networks subjected to must-carry obligations in order for such content to be universally available to the public.
+Must-offer obligations require the broadcasters of these channels to offer their content, free of charge, to the operators of those TV networks subjected to must-carry obligations in order for such content to be universally available to the public8.